Chamanbawa/Fakebook/README.md

 ## Click me if you can

-A simple Shape Factory
+This is Simple Facebook.

 ### Demo

-Click [here]( https://chamanbawa.github.io/Shape-factory/) to make shapes.
+Click [here]( https://chamanbawa.github.io/Fakebook/) to upload your photo or what is on your mind!.